Introduction

 Current legal and policy basis

-This guide uses the following live reference framework for 2024-25 Australian rental property deduction framework.
+The analysis on this page is anchored to the following live reference framework for 2024-25 Australian rental property deduction framework.

 - ATO rental property repairs or capital expenses guidance